mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 If it is known to either the sender, that a packet, which was not yet successfully and completely transmitted, is no longer needed, the sender MAY close the stream by sending a RESET\_STREAM frame.

+A translators that translates between two endpoints, which are both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other end, unless it is forwarding the RTP packets on QUIC datagrams.

 > **Editor's Note:** It might be desired to also allow the receiver to request
 > cancellation of a stream by sending STOP\_SENDING frame.
 However, this might